 When I say I’m blessed to work with some of the best, that is an understatement.
 I work with some pretty amazing educators, our specials teachers included.
-Our art teacher at Hilltop is not only an art teacher but also an author for several books available on Amazon and clip art available on TpT.
+Furthermore, our art teacher at Hilltop is not only an art teacher but also an author for several books available on Amazon and clip art available on TpT.

 His most recent endeavor was a book he wrote to be used in our classroom to promote reading.
 This story is titled The Paperback Pirate and it was right up my alley because I’m all about pretending I’m in the Caribbean.
 Yo Ho Ho, It’s a pirate’s life for me.
 Plus I love being creative and in my new job that is hard sometimes, so I was happy to join a first grade class and make this so fun!

 So first things first, we had to create a pirate ship complete with port holes so that our cute kiddos could look through.
 We set the ship up in front of my door, so as they entered the ship they would be in my room (or on the ship).
+I personally enjoyed this.

 Next a pirate’s scroll mysteriously appeared telling the students that were to go on a hunt for their treasure.
 As they rounded the corner on their search for the Paperback Pirate’s treasure, they ran right into the ship and Pirate himself.
 I think this part was one of the best learning experiences.

 Here is the first little matey, reciting the message.

 The students were to rush the treasure back to the treasure chest.
 Once all books were found, the pirate let the kids know that they would be able to keep the treasure and add it to their classroom libraries.
 I think the kids really likes this part.

 It was such a fun activity and great was to promote reading.